Magic Windows

+Magic Windows is the twenty-fifth album by jazz pianist Herbie Hancock, released on September 29, 1981, on Columbia Records.
+The album peaked at No. 13 on the US Billboard Top Jazz LPs chart.

+Background

-Magic Windows is the thirty-second album by jazz pianist Herbie Hancock, released on September 29, 1981 on Columbia.
-This album continues his collaboration with associate producer Jeffrey Cohen, who co-wrote four of the tracks on the album.
-Additionally, the track "Satisfied with Love" was co-written by his sister, Jean Hancock.
-Musicians involved in this album include guitarists Wah-Wah Watson, Ray Parker Jr. and Adrian Belew, vocalist Sylvester and percussionists Sheila E. and Paulinho da Costa.
+Hancock continued collaborating with associate producer Jeffrey Cohen on this album.
+A song called "Satisfied with Love" was also co-written by his sister, Jean Hancock.
+Artists such as Wah-Wah Watson, Louis Johnson, Ray Parker Jr., Al McKay, Adrian Belew, Sylvester, Sheila E. and Paulinho da Costa appeared on the record.